harrypmdev/worthing-sw/README.md

 ## Manual Testing

 All testing was performed both on a regular desktop view and mobile sized screen (via Devtools).
+All testing was also done both in development and for the deployed site.

 ### Navbar & Site Usability